 Following the 2014 Tech@Tuck discussion on the connected home, Adam sat down with CDS MBA Fellow, Mandakini Saroop T’14 to discuss TWC’s strategy for future growth with connected home products.

 Seth sits down with Tuck School of Business CDS MBA Fellow, Jeffrey Wannop T’14 to discuss the connected home, mobile tools, enterprise software and the connected home.

 Hear career advice for MBAs from three successful executives.

 Google and Nest

-How does Google's acquisition of Nest effects the connected home market?
-What about privacy?
+How does Google’s acquisition of Nest effect the connected home market?
+What about Privacy?

 Wearable Tech and the Connected Home